percona/pmm/docs/setting-up/server/docker.md

 ## Tips

+- Disable manual updates via the Home Dashboard *PMM Upgrade* panel by adding `-e DISABLE_UPDATES=true` to the `docker run` command.

+- Eliminate browser certificate warnings by configuring a [trusted certificate].

+- Optionally enable an (insecure) HTTP connection by adding `--publish 80:80` to the `docker run` command.
+However note that PMM Client *requires* TLS to communicate with the server so will only work on the secure port.

 **Isolated hosts**

 If the host where you will run PMM Server has no internet connection, you can download the Docker image on a separate (internet-connected) host and securely copy it.